webia1/Theoretical-Basics-of-Architecture/JavaScriptFrameworks/VueJS/ReadMe.md

 so if the prop is an array or object, mutating the object or array itself inside the child will affect parent state.

+**Note** components can accept arbitrary attributes, which are added to the component’s root element.

 #### Prop Validation

 ```jsx